DiligentGraphics/DiligentSamples/Tutorials/Tutorial20_MeshShader/readme.md

 RWStructuredBuffer<DrawTask> DrawTasks;
 ```

-The shader will need to have access to some data: a view matrix and cotangent of the half FOV of the camera to calculate the cube detail level (LOD);
+The shader will need to use some global data: a view matrix and cotangent of the half FOV of the camera to calculate the cube detail level (LOD);
 six frustum planes for frustum culling; elapsed time to animate cube positions.
 This information is stored in a regular constant buffer:

 ```hlsl